John 10

 John 10 is the tenth chapter of the Gospel of John in the New Testament of the Christian Bible.
 The author of the book containing this chapter is anonymous, but early Christian tradition uniformly affirmed that John composed this Gospel.
 This chapter records Jesus' description of himself as the "door of the sheep" and the "Good Shepherd", and contains the only mention of Hanukkah, "the Feast of Dedication", in the New Testament.

 Text

 The original text was written in Koine Greek.
 This chapter is divided into 42 verses.

-Textual witnesses

 Some early manuscripts containing the text of this chapter are: